ethanvillalovoz/clarifybot/README.md

 - **Demonstration Notebook**: A Jupyter notebook is included to showcase ClarifyBot’s capabilities.

 ## Research Context
-ClarifyBot is inspired by research in interactive reward modeling and alignment (see [Andrea Bobu’s work](https://www.andreabobu.com/)), addressing the challenges of learning from noisy, incomplete, or inconsistent human feedback.
+ClarifyBot is inspired by research in interactive reward modeling and alignment (see [Andreea Bobu’s work](https://www.mit.edu/~abobu/)), addressing the challenges of learning from noisy, incomplete, or inconsistent human feedback.
 The system demonstrates:
 - How clarification can improve reward inference compared to passive feedback collection.
 - How simple RL techniques can adapt agent behavior to maximize alignment with human preferences.
 - How to quantify and visualize misalignment/confidence in real time.